 Goal 1, Action 3: Positive Student Behavior Programs and Services-The Prevention and Intervention department supports school sites with the implementation of a multi-tiered system of support to build site capacity and ensure that students learn fundamental behavior skills as outlined in their site PBIS plan.
 In addition, students and teachers are exposed to a variety of resources such as Restorative Practices, Calm Classroom and others.
 Sites also have access to alternative to suspension program in grades 7-12 and behavioral consult program supporting students with unique behavioral challenges.
 The impact of these programs includes a selection of resources for teachers to use that meet the learning styles of different students and district-level guidance, coaching, and support as they implement at their site.
-Successful implementation will result in more connected students who have been taught understand site and district expectations.
-The outcome will include continued declines in expulsion, suspension, dropout and chronic absenteeism rates, with intervention programs principally focused on underserved subgroups including ELL, LI and FY as well as students with disabilities.
-Data for the 2020-21 school year shows that suspension and expulsion rates for EL and LI students remain low and aligned to rates for all students (suspension: .1% and .3%; expulsion: 0% and 0% respectively).
-Similarly, EL and LI student attendance rates (96% and 95%) align with attendance rates for all students (96%) for the 2021-22 school year.
-FY have a slightly lower attendance rate (91%) and attendance rates have remained consistent over the past two years.
+Continued and successful implementation has resulted in more connected students who have been taught understand site and district expectations.
+This is evidenced by all students (79%) and ELL students (71%) reporting a sense of community on campus/at school on the District Annual Survey.
+Expected outcomes of continuing this action item include continued declines in expulsion, suspension, dropout and chronic absenteeism rates, with intervention programs principally focused on underserved subgroups including ELL, LI and FY.
+Data for the 2021-22 school year shows that suspension and expulsion rates for ELL and LI students remain low (suspension: 2% and .8%; expulsion: 0% and 0% respectively).
+Similarly, ELL and LI student attendance rates (94.5% and 94%) align with attendance rates for all students (95.5%) for the 2021-22 school year.
+FY have a lower attendance rate (90%) and attendance rates have remained consistent over the past two years.

 Multi-Tiered System of Behavioral and Social-emotional Supports district-wide and increased Counseling Services which will serve as a component in the 3-tiered system.
 The Statewide initiative on scaling up MTSS is based on extensive research and will serve as a resource in the development of a systemic plan designed to address student academic, behavioral, and social-emotional needs.
+IUSD utilizes a multi-tiered system of support for both behavior and academics.
+To support students academically, IUSD teachers implement effective Tier 1 instruction aligned to essential standards that are common to the grade level and content area across the district.
+Immediately following a summative assessment, PLC teams provide Tier 2 intervention and reteaching all students who may be performing below proficiency on the grade level essential standards.